trueos/pcbsd/src-qt5/docs/advanced.rst

 you, such as a line from a song or piece of literature, but hard to guess in that people who know you should not be able to guess your favorite line from a song or piece of literature.

-.. warning:: Be careful if you have changed your keyboard variant and layout.
+.. warning:: be careful if you have changed your keyboard variant and layout.
 At this time, the GELI encryption framework only supports QWERTY passphrases, so do not use any characters not found on a QWERTY keyboard in your passphrase. **DO NOT** set a passphrase with accents or special characters which are not found on a US keyboard.
 This is a limitation in FreeBSD as the keymap is not loaded until after the passphrase is entered, meaning that such a passphrase will render that partition as inaccessible.